type

 Class:

 In this Adult workshop, you discover the basic steps and the tools used in the Stained Glass making process.
-In a step-by-step instruction, small group learning environment, each person in the class will create your very own individualized stained glass DIAMOND SUN PATTERN
+In a step-by-step instruction, small group learning environment, each person in the class will create your very own individualized stained glass BIRD

 What You’ll Learn: